Conference centre manager

 Your work activities will vary depending on the size of the conference centre and the services provided.
 For example, in a large conference centre offering a range of services, you'll coordinate the operational management team, which includes catering and accommodation managers.
 In a smaller centre, however, you may subcontract services, such as catering and entertainment, out to external companies.

-As a conference centre manager, you'll need to:
+However, as a conference centre manager, you'll typically need to:

 - communicate daily with the management team, planning work schedules and checking client requirements